CFS Alert: Photos 5 - PEOPLE

 alert_canteen_1961.jpg

 1961: Alert alumni relaxing at the canteen.
-The names are unknown at this time however the gentleman on the left is the Army medic who was simply called "Doc".
+(L-R) The Army medic who was simply called "Doc", Sgt.
+Ken Calhoun and unknown.
 (Photo by Maurice Drew)

 "FUGUM" night was an occasional event held between the Warrant Officers & Sergeant's Mess and the Senior Staff Mess (SSM).
 Brian Kebic explains.
 "There were two trophies.
 One was the front half of a polar bear to be held by the winner of the night and the other was the back half of the polar bear held by the loser.
 The host of the night festivities always alternated between the two messes and the host (the challenger) was always the holder of the butt of the bear from the previous competition.